getgauge/docs.gauge.org/writing-specifications.rst

 Examples
 ^^^^^^^^

-In the following example, parameter values are ``“Die Hard”`` (within double quotes) within the two steps.
+In the following example, parameter values are ``“Cup Cakes”`` (within double quotes) within the two steps.

 .. code-block:: gauge